marshreddy/GoodVibes/README.md

 ## D. Connect Alexa to ngrok

-Use your forwarding addresses in the ngrok terminal to configure Amazon Alexa to point to your server, under Endpoints in Alexa Skills .
-Append the forwarding address as follows, so that the server knows to handle this in a unique way.
+Under the endpoint tab Use your forwarding addresses in the ngrok terminal (Step B) to configure your amazon alexa skill to point to your server.
+Select the https button, then in the default region field, input your relevant ngrok address, appended as follows, so that the server knows to handle this in a unique way.
+[ngrok forwarding address]/alexa
 https://a4a512d8.ngrok.io/alexa

+Save your endpoints and go back to invocation tab.
+Click on save model and build model.
+Once the build has successfully completed, click on Test, and test your skill using the phrases above.
+Provided your RUST server is running, you should recieve the response "Good vibes are coming!".

 ## E. Configure Slack
 ON APi.slack.com, creat a new app.